margaretmf/margaretmf.github.io/teaching.md

 ## Shades of Gray ##
 * Do not think of black and white.
 * Think in shades of gray.
 Complexity.
 "It might mean this; it might mean that."
-* "While Fitzgerald associates Tom primarily with the color red to imply anger and defensiveness, Fitzgeral also employes white imagery to ironically imply Tom's corrupion due to his racism and hypocrisy."
+* "While Fitzgerald associates Tom primarily with the color red to imply anger and defensiveness, Fitzgerald also employs white imagery to ironically imply Tom's corruption due to his racism and hypocrisy."
 * One Body Paragraph, Three Strong Examples, the same color
 * Gray.
 White.
 Black.
 Red.
 BLue.
 Green.
 Yellow.
 Purple.
 Orange.
 Brown.
 Pink.
 [Cultural, Literary, and Psychological Tools]